dddrrreee/cs140e-24win/notes/makefiles/README.md

     Solution: just put the `mkdir -p $(BUILD_DIR)` with each rule.
     This is kind of ugly, but the way we do things there aren't many locations and it is guaranteed to always work.

+### Summary

+While the there are a long list of ways that `make` can what you tell it but not what you want, the fortunate thing is that you likely only small variations of a couple `Makefiles` in your life and we give them as examples.